 While Active Share can be a helpful measurement for investors looking for equity funds with alpha generating potential1, it is not designed to evaluate the performance or skills of individual portfolio managers who employ active management strategies.
-Active Share may be one consideration used in a selection process for choosing actively managed mutual funds, but Touchstone has developed a more comprehensive framework which includes five factors that we believe can help determine the quality of active management: Skill, Conviction, Opportunity, Patience, and Expenses, or SCOPE.
+Active Share may be one consideration used in a selection process for choosing actively managed mutual funds and ETFs, but Touchstone has developed a more comprehensive framework which includes five factors that we believe can help determine the quality of active management: Skill, Conviction, Opportunity, Patience, and Expenses, or SCOPE.

 In addition to having expertise in their respective asset classes, Touchstone believes active managers should exhibit skill at selecting investments, maintain tenured and credentialed staff and show the consistency of results over the life of the strategy.

 Furthermore, Touchstone believes they should demonstrate conviction by having confidence in the companies in which they are invested and maintaining discipline and commitment to their investment approach over time.
 Conviction can be measured by the total number of holdings in combination with the concentration of stocks among the top holdings.
 For example, a more concentrated active manager may target 30 to 40 companies rather than investing across hundreds of stocks.

 According to Martijn Cremers, PhD, opportunity is equal to a "relative lack of constraints—whether planned or client-enforced".
 Examples of these types of constraints include; position size, industry/sector exposure, capitalization, geographic region and tracking error.2 An actively managed fund or ETF with a high Active Share suggests a relative lack of constraints and thus the flexibility to implement a highly differentiated strategy.